 They asked him repeatedly, “George, what happened to your wife?”

-Between unintelligible mumbling, one firefighter heard Herrera say, “I don’t know.”
+Between unintelligible mumbles, one firefighter heard Herrera say, “I don’t know.”
 Not long after, Herrera died while en route to Angel Fire Airport, where he would have been airlifted to a trauma center.

 Herrera’s wound was inflicted by Angel Fire Police officer Mark Fitch, who said the 61-year-old approached him with a knife as the home burned down near Monte Verde Lake.